Pheochromocytoma and Paraganglioma

 Definition, Etiology, PathogenesisTop

 Pheochromocytoma (PCC) and paraganglioma (PGL) are catecholamine-secreting tumors that arise from chromaffin cells of the adrenal medulla and extra-adrenal sympathetic ganglia, respectively.
+They account for <0.5% of all causes of hypertension.
 The majority of these rare tumors occur sporadically.
 Approximately 40% occur as part of a familial syndrome, 10% are bilateral, 10% are extra-adrenal, 10% are found in children, 10% are recurrent, and <10% are malignant.

-Hereditary PCC/PGL syndromes include multiple endocrine neoplasia types 2 and 3 (MEN 2/MEN 2a MEN 3/MEN 2b), von Hippel-Lindau disease (VHL) (cerebroretinal angiomatosis), neurofibromatosis type 1 (NF1), Carney triad (gastrointestinal stromal tumor, pulmonary chondromas, and functional extra-adrenal paragangliomas), and mutations in the succinate dehydrogenase (SDH) genes.
+Hereditary PCC/PGL syndromes include multiple endocrine neoplasia types 2 and 3 (MEN 2/MEN 2a MEN 3/MEN 2b), von Hippel-Lindau disease (VHL) (cerebroretinal angiomatosis), neurofibromatosis type 1 (NF1), Carney triad (gastrointestinal stromal tumor, pulmonary chondromas, and functional extra-adrenal paragangliomas), and mutations in the succinate dehydrogenase (SDH), TMEM127, and MAX genes.

 Clinical Features and Natural HistoryTop

-The classic triad, in addition to hypertension, includes paroxysmal headaches, palpitations, and sweating.
+The classic triad, in addition to hypertension, consists of paroxysmal headaches, palpitations, and sweating.
 Other symptoms and signs include paroxysmal hypertension, pallor, postural hypotension, anxiety, weight loss, and panic attacks (see Table 1).
-Additional clues to consider screening for PCC/PGL include unexplained variability of blood pressure; paradoxical blood pressure response to anesthesia, surgery, or certain drugs; extremes of age; severe hypertension, hypertension resistant to >3 drugs; syndromes associated with PCC or PGL; or a family history suggestive of a hereditary PCC or PGL syndrome.
+Additional clues to consider screening for PCC/PGL are unexplained variability of blood pressure (BP); paradoxical BP response to anesthesia, surgery, or certain drugs; extremes of age; severe hypertension, hypertension resistant to >3 drugs; syndromes associated with PCC or PGL; unexplained dilated cardiomyopathy; or a family history suggestive of a hereditary PCC or PGL syndrome.

 DiagnosisTop